 However, there are tons of sites that haven’t earned a high DA score yet.
-Does it mean earning a link from one of these sites is worthless?
+So does it mean earning a link from one of these sites is worthless?

-The truth is that it’s not only a DA score that matters but also the relevance of the source.
+It’s not only a DA score that matters but also the source’s relevance.

-The main aim of all the Google algorithms is to deliver search results that are useful for a user.
+Google’s algorithms aim to deliver valuable search results to users.
 That’s why relevant links that add to context are always better from Google’s perspective.

-So, if you ever need to choose between a link from a DA 60 website that has nothing to do with your niche and the one from a highly relevant DA 40 site, pick the latter.
+So, given a choice between a link from a DA 60 website that has nothing to do with your niche and one from a highly relevant DA 40 site, pick the latter.

 Domain Rating is a metric that measures the strength of a website’s backlink profile, in both quality and quantity.

-It’s ranked on a 1–100 logarithmic scale, with 100 being the best.
-Logarithmic = as you increase your DR, it becomes tougher to continually increase it.
+Ranks are on a 1–100 logarithmic scale, with 100 being the best.
+Logarithmic means as you increase your DR, it becomes tougher to continually increase it.

 The good news?
-With a logarithmic scale, if you acquire a DR40 backlink, but that site grows from DR40 to DR80, that backlink value has now doubled, without any effort from you!
+With a logarithmic scale, if you acquire a DR40 backlink, but that site grows from DR40 to DR80, that backlink value doubles without extra effort!

-🚀 Don’t ignore up and coming sites with a lower DR
+🚀 Don’t ignore up-and-coming sites with a lower DA

 Keep track of your link profile